CheckPointSW/cpAnsible/README.md

    1. Use console access, or some other means of trusted communication to log into the Check Point server.
-   2. On the Check Point server, run "api fingerprint". a typical response, should look like this:
+   2. On the Check Point server, run "api fingerprint".
+      A typical response, should look like this:
       ```
       Fingerprint:
       SHA1: 7E:FF:DE:CE:C7:B9:D0:67:35:E4:C4:16:EC:7A:03:13:48:CD:CA:8D